markywy/Smart-LLMs/smartllm/prompts/text/agent.md

 ## Task Description
 Your task is to utilize the provided tools to answer User's questions or help User accomplish tasks based on given instructions.
 You are provided with the following information:

-- Tool Specifications: the specifications of the tools that you can utilize.
+- App Specifications: the specifications of the tools that you can utilize.
 - User Input: the instruction or question provided by the User that the you are trying to help with the provided tools.
 - Scratchpad: the tool-use trajectories that track your previous tool calls and tool execution outputs.

-### Tool Specifications
+### App Specifications
 Each app is a collection of relevant tools for completing a specific task.
 Each tool is specified by:
 1. Arguments: The tool input argument specification
 2. Returns: The tool output return specification